Leo Egger

 Leo Egger is a director and playwright interested in make-believe.
 He is the Founding Artistic Director of the Eno River Players, a NYC theater company devoted to classical theater and original adaptations.

 He has worked at Target Margin Theater as an intern and assistant director for David Herskovits, most recently on Remember This Trick.
-In addition to TMT, He has worked at Here Arts Center, Lower Manhattan Cultural Council, La Mama Experimental Theatre, 14th-Street Y, Krymov Lab NYC, Culture Lab LIC, and the David Geffen School of Drama.
+In addition to TMT, He has worked at Here Arts Center, Lower Manhattan Cultural Council, Mercury Store, La Mama Experimental Theatre, 14th-Street Y, Krymov Lab NYC, Culture Lab LIC, and the David Geffen School of Drama.

 Born and raised in Durham, NC, Leo studied at the Durham School for the Arts and Yale University.